lsgrep/chronon-knowledge-graph/04_compiler___validation_.md

     6: optional OnlineConfig onlineConfig
 }

-# 2. Avro for data serialization
+# 2. Avro for schema evolution and data interchange
+# Used primarily for Kafka/streaming data and schema registry integration
 {
     "type": "record",
     "name": "FeatureRow",